Analyzing Twitter Languages With Streaming API

 No. Twitter decides whether to post you the tweet or not according to what the value of coordinates field is.
 It goes like this:

-1. If the coordinates field is not empty, it gets tested against the bounding box.
-If it matches, it is sent to the stream.
+field is not empty, it gets tested against the bounding box.
+If it matches, it is sent to the stream. - If the

 Figure: Twitter seems not to be very accurate when matching tweets against bounding box.